TomConlin/trouble_w_triples/README.md

   282,056 / 116,909 = 2.412
-Appears to a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice lets see if that is true.
+Appears to a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice, lets see if that is true.

-Remember this next command produces a distribution of counts for duplications, so the first number is how many non-canonical DwCT appeared, the second number of times":
+Remember this next command produces a distribution of counts for duplications, so the first number is how many non-canonical DwCT appeared, the second number of times"

 	cut -f2 data/locus_voucher_x_classed_blessed.tab |sort | uniq -c | awk '{print $1}' | sort -n | uniq -c | sort -k1,1nr -k2,2n
     73958 1  (unique non-canonical DwCT)